 11. Adding Mashed Bananas & Flour Mixture to Batter:

-Add the banana-sour milk mixture and the prepared flour mixture in partial batches to the batter and blend with the electric blender on low-speed until just incorporated, about 30 seconds.
+Add the banana-sour milk (or buttermilk) mixture and the prepared flour mixture in partial batches to the batter and blend with the electric blender on low-speed until just incorporated, about 30 seconds.

 The final batter will be a little golden color and be mostly smooth with tiny little chunks of fruit.

 12. Batter Up The Pans, Bake & Cool: